Key Facts about Valpolicella

 • Molinara

-it was compulsory to use it till modifications to the rules adopted in 2003.
+it was mandatory to use it till 2003 when were adopted some modifications.
 Now it's an optional grape (see below).

 • Corvinone